owncloud-archive/documentation/admin_manual/configuration/ldap/ldap_proxy_cache_server_setup.rst

 Configure Advanced

-Configuration Active shoud be selected.
+Configuration Active should be selected.

 Adjust the Cache TTL (time to live) value as required.

-ownCloud usualy autoselects the best settings for each AD configuration.
+ownCloud usually autoselects the best settings for each AD configuration.

 Check if the Group-Member association is "Member (AD)".
 That's important for the users being shown in their respective groups.